Introduction

 The working directory was changed to /home/vg inside a notebook chunk.
 The working directory will be reset when the chunk is finished running.
 Use the knitr root.dir option in the setup chunk to change the working directory for notebook chunks.

-Then go to the directory where is the newly installed package TensorFlow
+Then go to the directory where is the newly installed package TensorFlow installed,

 switch to Python and import the package once again: